Man Bites Harmonica!

-Man Bites Harmonica! is an album by harmonica player Jean "Toots" Thielemans which was recorded in late 1957 and early 1958 for the Riverside label.
-The album showcases the harmonica as an instrument in a similar way in which Miles Davis did throughout his career on the trumpet and Charlie Parker did with the saxophone.
-The harmonica only does not appear on one track, Thielemans' version of "Imagination".
+Man Bites Harmonica! is an album by harmonica player Jean "Toots" Thielemans, his second as a bandleader.
+It was recorded in late 1957 and early 1958 for the Riverside label.
+The album showcases the harmonica, previously little-used in jazz, and demonstrates it could be an improvising jazz instrument on par with trumpet, saxophones or piano.
+Thielemans plays harmonica on all songs, except for a version of "Imagination" on which he plays guitar.

 Reception

 Allmusic awarded the album 4½ stars.
 In his review, Scott Yanow states "Even four decades later, no jazz harmonica player has dethroned the great Toots".